Testing Pre-Authorization Payments

 payor object

-You have the option to pass payer information to pre-fill the fields of the UI form.
+These fields enable you to pass payer data to pre-fill the fields of the form.

 For a description of all fields and their valid values form see: